 Section 7.7 Where the DPCA determines in accordance with the Charter of the DPCA that a Non-Voting Representative has ceased to be a member of the DPCA, such determination shall be deemed to be a resignation by the respective Non-Voting Representative, giving rise to a vacancy.
 However, such a deemed resignation shall apply only to an order of suspension and shall not apply to a temporary suspension pending further investigation or action by the DPCA.

-Section 7.8 Subject to section 7.9, a vacancy for a Non-Voting Representative may be filled as follows:

-The Council may choose a member of the organization to fill the remainder of the term by majority vote of Council members present at a meeting of the Council;

-Where the vacancy arises before the Council is able to exercise its power under subsection (a) above, the Executive Committee may appoint a member of the organization to act as Non-Voting Representative until such time as the Council exercises its power under subsection (a) above;

-Where the vacancy arises before the Council is able to exercise its powers under subsection (a) above and prior to the ability of the Executive Committee to exercise its power under subsection (b) above, the Chair may appoint a member of the organization to act as Non-Voting Representative until the earlier of the Council exercising its power under subsection (a) above or the Executive Committee exercising its power under subsection (b) above.

-Section 7.9 Only Non-Voting Representatives who are elected at the Elections Meeting referenced in section 10.3 (rather than selection pursuant to section 7.8) shall be eligible to become Voting Representatives via the procedure specified in section 6.10

 ARTICLE VIII.
 COMMITTEES

 Section 8.1 There shall be an Executive Committee of eight members, plus the Officers, who will meet with and advise the Chair on a frequent basis.
+No person shall serve in more than one Executive Committee role.

 Section 8.2 The Chair or any two members of the Executive Committee can call for a meeting of the Executive Committee at any time.
 At least one week's notice will be given unless the Chair otherwise determines and no two members promptly object.